NFL picks, predictions against spread Week 5: Steelers stuff Eagles; Cowboys, 49ers rebound at home - Up News Info

 Sunday, 1 p.m.
 ET, Fox

 This sounds like a trap game for Arizona, but then again, the team fell into them hard against Detroit and Carolina and will be eager to rebound in a plus matchup for Kyler Murray and everything in the offense.
 The Jets simply cannot stop the run or cover DeAndre Hopkins.
-The Jets should be healthier around Sam Darnold to put up some points against a struggling Cardinals defense, but Murray will keep the visitors flying higher.
+The Jets should be healthier around Joe Flacco, likely filling in for Sam Darnold. to put up some points against a struggling Cardinals defense, but Murray will keep the visitors flying higher.

 Pick: Cardinals win 31-24 and cover the spread.